carpentries/instructor-training/_episodes/17-preparation.md

 > ## Learner Profiles
 > Examine this example profile of a Software Carpentry learner:
+> ~~~
-> *João is an agricultural engineer doing his masters in soil physics.
+> João is an agricultural engineer doing his masters in soil physics.
 > His programming experience is a first year programming course using C.
 > He was never able to use this low-level programming in his activities,
 > and never programmed after the first year.
->
 > His work consists of evaluating physical properties of soil samples from different conditions.
 > Some of the soil properties are measured by an automated device that sends logs in a text format to his machine.
 > João has to open each file in Excel,
 > crop the first and last quarters of data values,
 > and calculate an average.
->
 > Software Carpentry will show João how to write shell scripts to count the lines and crop the right range for each file,
 > and how to use R to read these files and calculate the required statistics.
 > It will also show him how to put his programs and files under version control
-> so that he can re-run analyses and figure out which results may have been affected by changes.*
+> so that he can re-run analyses and figure out which results may have been affected by changes.
->
+> ~~~
+>> {: .quotation}
 > Sketch out a short profile of someone you might expect to attend your workshop.
 > Who are they,
 > what motivating problems do they face,